-- (A) The City shall, as soon as possible practical and before taking any disciplinary action that results in a suspension or results in the recommendation for immediate termination, conduct a pre-disciplinary hearing at the conclusion of the City's investigation.
+- (A) The City shall, as soon as possible and before taking any disciplinary action that results in a suspension or results in the recommendation for immediate termination, conduct a pre-disciplinary hearing.
 The purpose of that hearing shall be to advise the employee of the basis for the disciplinary action.
 The employee may, if he or she desires, have a representative of his or her choice in attendance at that hearing and may offer evidence in opposition to the City's charges at that time. - (B) The City shall issue a decision within one (1) week of a pre-disciplinary hearing.
 The employee shall have the right to appeal any disciplinary action taken pursuant to the established grievance process. - (C) The City, at its sole discretion, may choose to withhold the imposition of any disciplinary action until the grievance process with respect to such disciplinary action, if applicable, is concluded.